Gabriella439/grace/README.md

 * Efficient and maintainable parsing

-  Grace uses a lexer in conjunction with an LR parsing package in order to guarantee efficient and predictable parsing performance.
-This means that you can easily extend or amend Grace's grammar without taking special precautions to avoid performance pitfalls.
+  Grace uses a lexer in conjunction with an Earley parser in order to improve the efficiency and predictability of parsing performance.
+In particular, the parser will run in linear time for any grammar accepted by an LR parser.

 * JSON-compatible syntax